HaohanWang/DMM/README.md

 &middot;
 [@HaohanWang](https://twitter.com/HaohanWang)

-The code in this repository is mostly written by [Tianwei Yue](https://github.com/ThitherShore)
+The code in this repository is mainly written by [Tianwei Yue](https://github.com/ThitherShore) and [Jingkang Yang](https://github.com/yangta1995)